C0pyM3/ubuntu-mpv-patch/README.md

 # ubuntu-mpv-patch
-Simple shell script to fix Ubuntu's mpv problem with computer freezing and crashing while using.
+Simple shell script to fix Ubuntu's mpv problem with computer freezing and crashing while playing videos using youtube-dl.

 # HOW TO RUN THE PATCH:
 1. Install dependencies: